rdkit/neo4j-rdkit/README.md

 3) Put generated .jar file into `plugins/` folder of your neo4j instance and start the server
 4) add `rdkit.index.sanitize=false` to `neo4j.conf`if you want to switch of sanitizing for indexing.
 If not provided `true` is assumed as default.
 5) By executing `CALL dbms.procedures()`, you are expected to see `org.rdkit.*` procedures

+### usage within Docker

+The native libraries of rdkit do have a dependency on [libFreetype](https://www.freetype.org/) and [libPng](http://www.libpng.org/pub/png/libpng.html).
+On desktop Linux systems those are typically installed by default.
+The [Neo4j docker image](https://hub.docker.com/_/neo4j) is based on `openjdk:11-jdk-slim` which itself is based on a minimal Debian linux image.
+This does not contain these to libraries.
+To solve that you need to make sure these packages get installed.

+In [docker_example](docker_example) there's a script [run_docker.sh](docker_example/run_docker.sh) mounting a volume with these debian packages and using an extension script to install these images upon startup of the docker container.
+Before using that make sure to populate the [plugins](docker_example/plugins) folder with the plugin's jar file.

 ## Extension functionality